TylerAuer/bad-calculators/README.md

 ## Road Map

+- Split Puzzle component into separate features and hooks to simplify code
 - Customize stars and SuccessModal message based on result
 - Animate stars for success modal
 - Stats page with overall difficulty of puzzles